samiemostafavi/wireless-pr3d/README.md

-# wireless-latency-prediction-project

-## Purpose

-High reliability, mission critical wireless communication in practice
+# Data-Driven Latency Probability Prediction for Wireless Networks: Focusing on Tail Probabilities

+In this work, we use mixture density networks, to predict the latency of 5G wireless links, particularly for extreme latencies that impact time-critical applications.
+We analyze Gaussian mixture models and a novel approach that integrates extreme value models into the mixture of parametric distributions.
+Through our investigation, we examine the impact of the number of training samples, the complexity of the tail profile, and the generalization capabilities of these approaches.
+Our results demonstrate that both approaches achieve acceptable accuracy with sufficient training samples.
+Additionally, we find that noise regularization improves the accuracy of the fit, particularly in the case of GMEVM when the tail profile is non-smooth.

+This repository contains the instructions and scripts on:
+1. How we measure end-to-end latency on the 5G network (`measurements` folder)
+2. How we train and benchmark the latency prediction systems (`benchmarks` folder)

+For the lateny prediction task, an upstream project [pr3d](https://github.com/samiemostafavi/pr3d) is used.
+To reproduce the paper results, you need to download the datasets and use them for training or evaluation of the latency predictors which are implemented in [pr3d](https://github.com/samiemostafavi/pr3d).
+[Pr3d](https://github.com/samiemostafavi/pr3d) uses Python, Tensorflow, and Keras.

-## Goal
+## Goal of the work

-Study the delay distribution specifically tail behaviour in real wireless networks Investigate the accuracy of conditional probability prediction algorithms for the delay
+Study the effectiveness of mixture density networks (MDN)s specifically in predicting the tail behaviour for latency prediction in wireless networks

 ## Aproach

-1. Measurements
+1. Measurements (`measurements` folder)
-2. Training predictors
+2. Training predictors (`benchmarks` folder)
-3. Evaluation
+3. Evaluation (`benchmarks` folder)

 ## Methodology

 Run measurements on differenct wireless networks:
-- Private 5G
+- Commercial Private 5G network by Ericsson
-- Software-defined radio 5G
+- Software-defined radio 5G network by Openairinterface
-- Software-defined radio LTE
-- Mangocomm IEEE 802.11 b/g/n

-Parameters (conditions): SNR, RSRQ, MCS

-## Results

-## Concolusions
+We considered MCS index in SDR 5G as a condition to change the wireless link's latency distribution.